Ife Head: Significance Of The Head ‘Ori’ In Yoruba Ancient And Present Beliefs

 The Ife Head Associated With Legendary Homeland Of The Yoruba

-Ife is located in Osun State in modern south-western Nigeria.
-It started as a city-state in the late first millennium, around 800 AD, and flourished as a leading political, economic and spiritual center between 1100 and 1400.
+Ife is located in Osun State in modern southwestern Nigeria.
+It started as a city-state in the late first millennium, around 800 AD, and flourished as a leading political, economic, and spiritual center between 1100 and 1400.

-The city of Ife, where the metalheads come from, was once called "Black Athens".
+The city of Ife, where the metalheads come from, was once called "Black Athens."
 Ife was and remains the main center of their traditional worship, which resulted from Yoruba mythology.
 It was also one of the major city-states of the former Yoruba state.

-It was even theorized that such the Ife heads were evidence that Ife was once the site of the lost civilization of Atlantis.
+It was even theorized that such Ife heads were evidence that Ife was once the site of the lost civilization of Atlantis.

 Destiny Written In Inner Head Cannot Be Altered

-The Yoruba believe that when the Supreme Being wants to create a human being he asks one of his lesser deities to mold the physical body from divine clay.
+The Yoruba believe that when the Supreme Being wants to create a human being, he asks one of his lesser deities to mold the physical body from divine clay.
 Once the molding is finished, the creator breathes life into it through the head.

 Although all the inner heads look alike, each of them is basically different from the others.
-The inner head was chosen by a newly created human being, which automatically determines, the person’s destiny on earth.
+The inner head was chosen by a newly created human being, which automatically determines the person's destiny on earth.

 But the problem is that the bad inner head can never be altered, which is confirmed by the Yoruba saying: